 What Is Real Leather?

-Real leather is made from animal hides, most commonly cow skin.
-It’s been used for centuries and is often associated with durability and a premium feel.
+Real leather is made from animal hides — most commonly cattle, less often sheep, pigs or goats.
+It's been used for centuries and is associated with durability and a classic look.

-The process involves tanning and chemical treatments to preserve the material and give it flexibility.
-High-quality leather can last for years and develop a unique patina over time.
+The process involves tanning and chemical treatments to make the material durable and flexible.
+High-quality leather can last for many years and develops a characteristic patina over time — something many people genuinely appreciate.

 What Is Vegan Leather?